Rural Affordable Housing

-We believe that people who are living in or are connected to rural parishes, shouldn't be forced to move away from the villages they live and work in due to a lack of affordable housing.
+People who are living in or are connected to rural parishes shouldn't need to move away from the villages they live and work in due to a lack of affordable housing.

-Rural exception sites are small housing developments which are not restricted by the usual planning constraints.
-They are small sites (usually 12 dwellings or less) which are developed for people with a connection to the parish in which they are built.
+Rural exception sites are small housing developments (usually 12 dwellings or less) which are developed for people with a connection to the parish in which they are built.
+They are are not restricted by the usual planning constraints.

-The need for these developments is identified by a local housing needs survey, which provides information about how many properties will be built and how big each property will be.
+We identify a need for these developments through a local housing needs survey.
+The survey also provides information about how many properties will be built and how big each property will be.

-Preference is given, in the first instance, to people with a strong local connection to where the homes are being built.
+Firstly, preference is given to people with a strong local connection to where the homes are being built.

 Local connection is defined as:

-- those who are ordinarily a resident in the parish, or previously lived in the parish and have strong family connections
+• those who are normally a resident in the parish, or previously lived in the parish and have strong family connections

 If you are interested in living in a rural exception site in your parish, please find out more about our Housing Allocations Policy.